 In Korea, city bus is one of the most convenient and readily available mean of transportation.
 Throughout the country, city buses provide an easy way to reach any destination, with special colors or numbers to designate each route.

-Buses in Seoul are classified by color to designate the type of bus: blue buses travel on major roads and run for relatively long distances through Seoul; green buses travel shorter distances and carry travelers between transfer points such as subway stations and longer bus routes; red buses are express buses that travel from Seoul to suburban areas; yellow buses operate on a closed circuit within a district of Seoul.
+Buses in Seoul are classified by color to designate the bus types: blue buses travel on major roads and run for relatively long distances through Seoul; green buses travel shorter distances and carry travelers between transfer points such as subway stations and longer bus routes; red buses are express buses that travel from Seoul to suburban areas; yellow buses operate on a closed circuit within a district of Seoul.
 Promoting this efficient management system, many other regions in Korea have also introduced similar designated bus systems to ensure the punctuality of public transportation.

-☞ T-Money & Cashbee
+☞ Related page: T-Money & Cashbee

 This page was last updated on September 18, 2017, and therefore information may differ from what is presented here.